 From 2013 to 2016, Dina Gilbert was assistant conductor of the Orchestre symphonique de Montréal and Maestro Kent Nagano, also assisting guest conductors including Zubin Mehta, Sir Roger Norrington, Lawrence Foster and Giancarlo Guerrero.
 In April 2016, she received great acclaim for stepping in to replace Maestro Alain Altinoglu with the OSM in a program showcasing Gustav Holst's The Planets.

 Highlights of the season 2019-2020 include her debuts in Spain conducting the Orquestra Simfonica del Gran Teatre Del Liceu, as well as her debut in South Korea with world acclaimed violinist Joshua Bell in a performance of The Red Violin.
-Also making her debut with the Orchestre National de Metz, Dina Gilbert will also return to conduct the Toronto Symphony Orchestra, the Orchestre symphonique de Montréal and the Hamilton Philharmonic Orchestra.
-The 2019-2020 season will also be her first one in the position of newly appointed Principal Conductor of the Orchestre des Grands Ballets Canadiens de Montréal.
+Also making her debut with the Orchestre National de Metz, Dina Gilbert also returns to conduct the Toronto Symphony Orchestra, the Orchestre symphonique de Montréal and the Hamilton Philharmonic Orchestra.
+The 2019-2020 season is also her first one in the position of newly appointed Principal Conductor of the Orchestre des Grands Ballets Canadiens de Montréal.

 Dina Gilbert earned her doctorate from the Université de Montréal, where she studied with Jean-François Rivest and Paolo Bellomia.
 Awarded the Opus Prize of "Découverte de l'année" in 2017, Dina Gilbert also was one of the 50 personalities creating the extraordinary in Québec in 2018 by the Urbania Magazine.
 She has also received support from the Canada Arts Council, the Conseil des arts et des lettres du Québec and from the Père-Lindsay Foundation.